Beginner Workout Progression Calculator

 How long can a beginner expect to make linear strength gains?

 Beginners can often make consistent linear strength gains for 6 to 12 months, sometimes even longer, before needing to switch to more advanced programming.
-This can result in adding 100-200 lbs to major lifts.
+This can result in adding 100-200 lbs to major lifts, with a typical 12-week block yielding a 30-50% increase in working weight.

 Why is consistent progression important for new lifters?